-MSc in Computer Security
+MSc in Cyber Security

 Information about all aspects of our lives is routinely stored and transmitted electronically.
 Ensuring the security of the vast and complex infrastructure of computers, servers and networks is an immense challenge.
 Whenever computing technology is used to provide new or improved services, it gives potential attackers new opportunities to cause damage by accessing or modifying sensitive information.

-The MSc in Computer Security is a one-year full-time master's degree on the theory and practice of designing and building secure computer systems that protect information and resist attack.
+The MSc in Cyber Security is a one-year full-time master's degree on the theory and practice of designing and building secure computer systems that protect information and resist attack.
 It aims to equip you with all the required theoretical knowledge to enter a career in development of security systems, or information security consultancy.
 Graduates from our programme have joined BT, IBM, Accenture and PriceWaterhouseCoopers in security-related roles, as well as a variety of smaller companies and start-ups.
 See recent graduates.

 "The studies at Birmingham University School of Computer Science gave me invaluable experience, extensive technical knowledge, without which I wouldn't be able to cope in the current commercial environment; and thus I am very much grateful that I could study there.
 I would be very happy to help/co-operate with the School of Computer Science in any form in the future."Piotr Laczny